Top Tips For Living In Shared Student Housing in UK

 2. Cost-Effective

 Generally, shared accommodation is cheaper compared to living alone.
-Bills, rent, and other expenses are divided among housemates, hence allowing you to save money.
+Bills, rent, and other expenses are divided among housemates.

 3. Learning Life Skills